IndustrialCodeGuy/windows-wnf-registry-bloat-toolkit/README.md

 Subsequent controlled post-cleanup testing identified a repeatable creation path on an affected RDS host: redirected printers were instantiated during login, `DsmSvc` / `DeviceSetupManager.dll` called `ZwCreateWnfStateName`, and new exact target-family values were persisted under `Notifications`.
 High-frequency live-state monitoring did not observe those newly created values becoming active during the captured login/post-login windows.

 The primary heavily affected server was successfully remediated with the toolkit.
-After cleanup and reboot, previously impaired existing-user functionality returned without separate per-user AppX, OneDrive, WindowsApps-permission, or profile repair.
+After targeted cleanup, previously impaired existing-user functionality returned without separate per-user AppX, OneDrive, WindowsApps-permission, or profile repair.

 Comparison systems in the same environment remain important because the redirected-printer/device-state lifecycle is not identical on every host.
 The current testing does not establish a universal healthy count or a universal explanation for why some hosts repeatedly create the target-family values while another comparison host does not.